 Colouring hair at home doesn’t have to be a nightmare!

-Colouring hair at home for the first time can be a daunting task.
-With this ultimate guide to DIY hair colouring, you can be sure that your hair will be left looking salon worthy!
+Dyeing hair at home for the first time can sound like a tricky task.
+With this ultimate guide to DIY hair dye, you can be sure that your strands will be left looking salon worthy!
 So, without further ado, check out our tips for dyeing hair at home:

 1. Be realistic

-When choosing a hair colour for the first time, make sure you choose a colour that will suit your natural skin tone.
+When choosing the best at-home hair dye colour for the first time, make sure you choose a shade that will suit your natural skin tone.
 Black hair dye may not be the best option if you’re fair skinned and blonde.
 Go for a honey copper colour instead.

 Getting hair dye on your skin is always a pain as it can take a few days to fade.
 To avoid this, rub some Vaseline along your hairline and the tips of your ears.
 To protect your hands and nails, make sure to wear the gloves provided in your hair colour kit.

 All hair dye contains peroxide that can strip the hair of its natural moisture and leave it looking dry and feeling brittle.
-Be sure to use the conditioner provided in your hair colour kit and remember to use a good conditioning treatment at once least every week.
+Be sure to use the conditioner provided in your hair colour kit and remember to use a good conditioning treatment at least once a week.

 Freshly dyed hair shouldn’t be washed for 48 hours.
 This is enough time for your hair’s natural oils to fully lock in the colour.
-Just pin back your hair for a few days and wait to unleash the best hair colour.
+Just pin back your hair for a few days and wait to unleash your new look.